 Iconic International Football Kits of the 20th Century

 Netherlands 1988 Euro Kit

 It was, of course, a great tournament for kits and flair.
 Honourable mention has to go to Colombia and their captain Carlos Valderrama and his marvellous blond afro.
-Rocking both a bright yellow home and red away shirt, the skilful midfielder was easy to spot as he ran the midfield.
+Rocking both a bright yellow home and red away shirt that would not have looked out of place at the Milan San Remo, the skilful midfielder was easy to spot as he ran the midfield.

 Costa Rica brought a black and white striped away kit to honour Italy’s Juventus as they played Brazil in their former stadium.
 The USA and Romania all brought great kits too, but you’d have to look at USA 94 for those countries as they were without a doubt topped by the later efforts.